Skip to content

 Values are applied at the start of the next step() and then discarded.
 Multiple patches before a step merge — last write per tag wins.

-Inside with runner.active():, tag .value reads and writes go through the runner's current state:
+Inside with PLC(...) as plc: (or with runner:), tag .value reads and writes go through the runner's current state:

 Button.value = True # queues a patch